Ashcora/ET-Legacy/README.md

 ## Introduction

 Modern operating systems come with a wide range of powerful tools, but there are always those little tasks that could be automated to save time and increase productivity.
-The Awesome OS Automation Scripts repository provides a curated collection of Python and Shell scripts that are cross-platform compatible and can be used on Linux and Windows systems alike.

 ## Features